 Problem #4 Inspiration-Oriented Procrastination

 Though most of the Art students are exceptionally hardworking, as they have to come up with visible results within rather tight timeframes, creative world is known to be driven by inspiration.
-Lack of it can explain anything — late submission, poor formatting, shallow content and overall procrastination.
+Lack of it can explain anything — late submission, poor formatting, shallow content, and overall procrastination.
 While all other students procrastinate because they are lazy or not motivated to deal with their projects, the Art students procrastinate because they are “not inspired” or “their Muse left them.”
-This state is rather hard to overcome, and one of the best ways is just to start a preliminary research and then go with the flow.
+This state is rather hard to overcome, and one of the best ways is just to start preliminary research and then go with the flow.
 Which, however, might be another problem.

 Problem #5.
 Coherent Research

 For better or worse, most of the academic assignments, even when it comes to the creative disciplines, are concentrated on the research-analysis-conclusions sequence.
-Of course, there are tasks which imply students sharing their thoughts, ideas and reflections not much based on some original external sources, but such assignments are scarce.
+Of course, there are tasks that imply students sharing their thoughts, ideas, and reflections not much based on some original external sources, but such assignments are scarce.
 Making research requires concise planning and following that plan to a dot, the same as further evaluation of the findings.
-Art students tend to grasp the overall idea and develop it based on their perception, which often leads to the lower grades for papers than desired.
+Art students tend to grasp the overall idea and develop it based on their perception, which often leads to lower grades for papers than desired.

 Problem #6.
 Sorting Out Priorities

 Let’s just acknowledge it, writing academic papers is not on the top of the Art students’ priorities.
-It is some sort of a side job which is necessary to proceed to do what you really like to.
-It is like working shift in a diner while writing a novel or creating modern sculptures.
+It is some sort of a side job that is necessary to proceed to do what you really like to.
+It is like a working shift in a diner while writing a novel or creating modern sculptures.
 Students do it because they have to, and most of them just try to do it not bad enough to get a degree.

 Problem #7.
 Existential Crises